thirduncle/ask_anything/README.md

 As a rather complex software layer SQLAlchemy does add some overhead but it also is a huge boost to development speed, at least once you learned the library.
 SQLAlchemy is a excellent library and will teach you the whole ORM concept, but if you don't want to generate SQL statements to begin with then you don't want SQLAlchemy.

+3. When exactly do you need to prepend self._ to variable declarations within class methods?

+def thing_counter(self, thing):
+    length_of_thing = len(thing)
+    return length_of_thing

+def thing_counter(self, thing):
+    self._length_of_thing = len(thing)
+    return self._length_of_thing

+In the first version, length_of_thing will be created inside the function, and the return will return a copy to the caller. length_of_thing itself will not exist anymore after the return.

+In the second one, self._length_of_thing will be created, not inside the function, but inside the instance of the class.
+The result is that it will be visible to all other methods.
+And the return still returns a copy.
+So possibly this version uses a little more memory, as the variable self._length_of_thing remains alive till the instance of the class is destroyed.